microsoft/Olive/examples/directml/phi/README.md

 # Microsoft/phi-1 Latency Optimization with DirectML
-This folder contains a sample use case of Olive to optimize the [Microsoft/phi-1](https://huggingface.co/microsoft/phi-1) model using ONNX conversion and general ONNX performance tuning.
+This folder contains a sample use case of Olive to optimize the [Microsoft/phi-1](https://huggingface.co/microsoft/phi-1) model and [Microsoft/phi-1_5](https://huggingface.co/microsoft/phi-1_5) using ONNX conversion and general ONNX performance tuning.

 Performs optimization pipeline: